HERSTMONCEUX - GENERATING WORKS

 HERITAGE VIEW - A familiar sight to walkers in Herstmonceux, but the building in the distance is one of the most important surviving generating buildings in the world, because of the load-levelling of the public electricity supply, using a large battery store.
 An added complication, that most municipal installations lacked.
 But this feature is essential in the fight against climate change.
 Where renewable supplies are not constant, so need buffering, a bit like a large capacitor is used to smooth current flow in electrical circuits.
 We need to protect this unique example of rural electrification, so many years ahead of its time in terms of the technology applied to solve, what was at the time a noise problem.

-POTENTIAL FUTURE UNESCO CONTENDER - See: Margaret Pollard's memories of Herstmonceux 2005, London University survey 1999, and Ronald Saunders statement July 1997, if you like reading in-person historical accounts.
+POTENTIAL (FUTURE) UNESCO WORLD HERITAGE SITE CONTENDER - See: Margaret Pollard's memories of Herstmonceux 2005, London University survey 1999, and Ronald Saunders statement July 1997, if you like reading in-person historical accounts.
 The generating works is seen here in 2014.
 Note, that in this picture, the north wing has been taken down.
 This is now partially re-instated.
+The cost of reinstatement and general upkeep, has been and is considerable.
+World Heritage Site status depends on keeping the building from deteriorating.

 TIME STANDS STILL FOR NO MAN

 Technology is moving at such a pace, that we may now expect to see robotically operated autonomous vehicles, that literally drive themselves.
 These are called robotaxis and robotrucks.
 With solar and wind power replacing coal and nuclear, the world may finally have a chance at creating a circular economy based on renewable electricity and hydrogen storage.
 How will Historic England respond to that?
 Will they protect petrol and diesel pumping stations.
 How many have they earmarked so far as potential sites to be protected?
-None, we bet!
-But that does not stop us mentioning it.
+If the history of Herstmonceux Generating Works is any guide as to general malaise, we'd bet none are so far identified.
+Though, if in the Sussex geographical region, they would be of interest to us.

 LINKS & REFERENCE